-The device can be programmed by byte or by word, depending on the state of the Byte# Pin.
-Programming the EN29LV160C is performed by using a four-bus-cycle operation (two unlock write cycles followed by the Program Setup command and Program Data Write cycle).
+The device may be programmed by byte or by word, depending on the state of the Byte# Pin.
+Programming the EN29LV800C is performed by using a four bus-cycle operation (two unlock write cycles followed by the Program Setup command and Program Data Write cycle).
 When the program command is executed, no additional CPU controls or timings are necessary.
 An internal timer terminates the program operation automatically.
 Address is latched on the falling edge of CE# or WE#, whichever is last; data is latched on the rising edge of CE# or WE#, whichever is first.

-Programming status can be checked by sampling data on DQ7 (DATA# polling) or on DQ6 (toggle bit).
+Programming status may be checked by sampling data on DQ7 (DATA# polling) or on DQ6 (toggle bit).
 When the program operation is successfully completed, the device returns to read mode and the user can read the data programmed to the device at that address.
-Note that data can not be programmed from a "0" to a "1".
-Only an erase operation can change a data from "0" to "1".
+Note that data can not be programmed from a 0 to a 1.
+Only an erase operation can change a data from 0 to 1.
 When programming time limit is exceeded, DQ5 will produce a logical "1" and a Reset command can return the device to Read mode.